Who Benefits From Cash Against Documents (CAD) Transactions?

 What makes this form of international financing advantageous to the buyer is that they can inspect the goods before transferring the funds to the financial institution.
 This protects them by ensuring that the goods are of the quality promised and in the quantity that they had requested.

 After approving the shipment, the buyer pays the financial institution the pre-arranged amount for the consignment.
-Once the payment is received, it is forwarded to the exporter while the importer receives all of the shipping paperwork and title to the goods.
+Once receiving the payment, it is forwarded to the exporter.
+On the other hand, the importer receives all of the shipping paperwork and title to the goods.

 Who Pays For a CAD Transaction?